Tool | September 2014

-Arizona's state sales tax recently dropped a percentage point to 5.6% (a temporary increase expired in June 2013).
-Currently, all 15 counties levy a tax.
-County rates range from 0.25% to 2%.
-Arizona does not levy a state tax on food for home consumption or on drugs prescribed by a licensed physician or dentist.
-However, some cities in Arizona levy a tax on food for home consumption.
+Arizona's state sales tax is 5.6%.
+Counties and cities can add to that, with the highest combined levy an additional 7.125%.
+Arizona does not tax food for home consumption or drugs prescribed by a licensed physician or dentist.
+However, most cities in Arizona levy a tax on food for home consumption.

 Income Tax Range

 Low: 2.59% (on up to $20,000 of taxable income for married joint filers and up to $10,000 for all others)

 High: 4.54% (on more than $300,000 of taxable income for married joint filers and more than $150,000 for all others)

 Railroad Retirement benefits are exempt.
 Up to $2,500 total of military, civil-service, and Arizona state and local government pensions are also exempt.
 Out-of-state government pensions are fully taxed.